alexjpaz/bill/CONTRIBUTING.md

 # Contributing

-Paz is a YLD project and the copyright (except where documented) is held by YLD.
+Bill is a YLD project and the copyright (except where documented) is held by YLD.

 ## Submitting a Pull Request